Volatile Organic Compounds (VOCs)

 Removing VOCs from the Air

-Using an activated carbon (a carbon or charcoal that is very porous and has a large surface area) filter is the most reliable way to remove VOCs from the air.
+Using an activated carbon (a carbon or charcoal that is very porous and has a large surface area) filter is likely the most reliable way to remove VOCs from the air.
 VOCs attach to and accumulate on the activated carbon in the process known as adsorption.
 These filters become exhausted or "spent" and must be frequently replaced.
 Otherwise, the adsorbed VOCs may desorb, or leave the surface of the activated carbon and return to the air.
+More information about Indoor Air Cleaning devices can be found on that topic page.

 Back to top